Wet market: Disease control intervention

-Due to the suspicions that wet markets could have played a role in the emergence of COVID-19, a group of US lawmakers, NIAID director Anthony Fauci, UNEP biodiversity chief Elizabeth Maruma Mrema, and CBCGDF secretary general Zhou Jinfeng called in April 2020 for the global closure of wildlife markets due to the potential for zoonotic diseases and risk to endangered species.
+Due to the suspicions that food markets could have played a role in the emergence of COVID-19, a group of US lawmakers, NIAID director Anthony Fauci, UNEP biodiversity chief Elizabeth Maruma Mrema, and CBCGDF secretary general Zhou Jinfeng called in April 2020 for the global closure of wildlife markets due to the potential for zoonotic diseases and risk to endangered species.
 In April 2021, the World Health Organization called for a total ban on the sale of live animals in food markets in order to prevent future pandemics.

-Planetary health studies have called for disease control intervention measures, in lieu of outlawing live-animal wet markets, to be implemented in wet markets.
-These include proposals for "standardised global monitoring of water, sanitation, and hygiene (WASH) conditions", which the World Health Organization announced in April 2020 that it was developing as requirements for wet markets to open.
-Other proposals include less homogeneous policies that are specialized for local social, cultural, and financial factors, as well as new proposed rapid assessment tools for monitoring the hygiene and biosecurity of live animal stalls in wet markets.
+Planetary health studies have called for disease control intervention measures, in lieu of outlawing live-animal markets, to be implemented in markets.
+These include proposals for "standardised global monitoring of water, sanitation, and hygiene (WASH) conditions", which the World Health Organization announced in April 2020 that it was developing as requirements for markets to open.
+Other proposals include less homogeneous policies that are specialized for local social, cultural, and financial factors, as well as new proposed rapid assessment tools for monitoring the hygiene and biosecurity of live animal stalls in markets.

 Media coverage

-During the first few months of the COVID-19 pandemic in 2020, Chinese wet markets were heavily criticized in media outlets as a potential source for the virus.
-Media reports urging for permanent blanket bans on all wet markets, as opposed to solely live animal markets or wildlife markets, have been criticized for undermining infection control needs to be specific about wildlife markets and distracting public attention from local public health threats.
-Some Western media portrayed wet markets without distinguishing between general wet markets, live animal wet markets, and wildlife markets, using montages of explicit images from different markets across Asia without identifying locations.
+During the first few months of the COVID-19 pandemic in 2020, Chinese food markets were heavily criticized in media outlets as a potential source for the virus.
+Media reports urging for permanent blanket bans on all such markets, as opposed to solely live animal markets or wildlife markets, have been criticized for undermining infection control needs to be specific about wildlife markets and distracting public attention from local public health threats.
+Some Western media portrayed food markets without distinguishing between general food markets, live animal markets, and wildlife markets, using montages of explicit images from different markets across Asia without identifying locations.
 These depictions have been criticized by other journalists and anthropologists as sensationalist, exaggerated, Orientalist, and fueling Sinophobia and "Chinese otherness".

+Before 2020, most English speakers had never heard the term "wet market".
+Some coverage presented it as the local name for the Huanan market; NPR described the market as "known in the region as a 'wet market'".
+The market's Chinese name, 华南海鲜批发市场, identifies it as a seafood wholesale market; with more than 1,000 stalls across roughly 50,000 square metres, it was the largest seafood wholesale market in central China.
+Its main goods were crab, shrimp and striped bass, with wildlife sold in a separate section.
+Critics also argued that the word "wet" itself evokes unhygienic conditions.

 Around the world

-There are wet markets throughout the world, with the largest concentration in Asia followed by Europe and North America according to touristic social network data in 2019.
+Such markets exist throughout the world, with the largest concentration in Asia followed by Europe and North America according to touristic social network data in 2019.

 Africa

 Ethiopia

-According to a 2013 study on agricultural value chains, approximately 90% of households in Ethiopia across all income groups purchase their beef through local butchers in wet markets.
+According to a 2013 study on agricultural value chains, approximately 90% of households in Ethiopia across all income groups purchase their beef through local butchers in traditional markets.